| Are women at risk? Women are at risk for heart

 doctor visits are important.
 If you need to take medicine for diabetes, be sure

 to take it exactly as your doctor tells you to.
+Be aware of chest

 pain.
 Chest